 Using an egg wash on yeast breads, pie crusts, and other baked goods can help with the browning process.
 The type of egg wash you use makes a difference in the appearance and texture of the crust as well, though all will add some degree of shine.

-You'll also want to use an egg wash so seeds, grains, chopped herbs, or sugars attach to the crust.
+You'll also want to use an egg wash for bread so seeds, grains, chopped herbs, or sugars attach to the top.
 In some applications, such as making pastries, egg wash acts as a glue that can hold two pieces together with an amazingly strong bond.

 Should you use a whole egg, a yolk, or just the white?
 Typically, a recipe will provide a suggestion about which part of the egg to use as well as whether it's best to mix it with cream, milk, or water.
-When no direction is given, or when you want to customize a recipe, use the chart to determine the color, texture, and shine you can expect from each type of egg wash.
+When no direction is given, or when you want to customize a recipe, use the chart to determine which mixture to use based on the desired color, texture, and shine.
+Any of these combinations will make a workable egg wash for bread or pastry.

 |Whole Egg + Milk||Color, Shine|